-Our SRP coordinator oversees all support and progress of any child in the SRP Unit across the school and provides interventions where needed.
+Our SENCO and SRP manager will oversees all support and progress of any child in the SRP Unit across the school and provides interventions where needed.

-• There will be a Special Teaching Assistant (STA) working with your child either individually or as part of a group.
+• There will be a Special Teaching Assistant (STA)/ Teaching Assistant working with your child either individually or as part of a group.